How To Find A Reputable Breeder

 First, be aware that AKC (American Kennel Club) registration is not in any way an indication of quality!
 The poorest puppy mill litter in the country may be AKC registered, just like the most carefully-bred litter from a responsible, reputable breeder.
 AKC registration is simply a registry service.
 Used alone, it does not indicate good health, ethical breeding, stable temperament, or even recognizable breed type.
 In cases where record-keeping is questionable, it does not even ensure that the dog is the breed indicated on the papers.
 AKC registration is where you BEGIN your search, not where you end it.

-Some hallmarks of a reputable breeder:
+Some hallmarks of a reputable breeder-source:

-A reputable breeder submits hip x-rays on ALL their dogs over 2 years of age to the Orthopedic Foundation for Animals (OFA).
-A reputable breeder ONLY breeds dogs that have been certified clear of hip dysplasia by OFA.
-Vali Icelandics has OFA clearance on EVERY SINGLE sire and dam from EVERY SINGLE litter we breed.
+A reputable breeder submits hip x-rays for all their dogs over 2 years of age to the Orthopedic Foundation for Animals (OFA).
+A reputable breeder will have OFA clearance on every single sire and dam from every litter they breed.
+Vali Icelandics only breeds dogs that have been certified clear of hip dysplasia by the OFA.

 Where to look for a reputable breeder:

 - Search online for the national parent club of the breed of dog you are looking for.
 Depending on the breed, there may be regional clubs as well.
 Every national or regional breed club has a list of members, and some have an additional list of breeders, or a list of puppies currently available.
 Call people on that list and ask for referrals.
 Ask questions about their policies and be aware of the hallmarks that identify someone as a reputable source.
 For Icelandic Sheepdogs, our national breed club is The Icelandic Sheepdog Association of America (ISAA).